s00500/ESPUI/README.md

 simple solution user interface without the need of internet connectivity or any additional servers.

-I completely rewrote the EasyUI Library created by ayushsharma82 [Here](https://github.com/ayushsharma82/) Now it uses ESPAsyncWebserver and is mainly to be used with the ESP32 Processor.
+The Library runs fine on any kind of ESP8266 and ESP32 (NodeMCU Boards, usw)

 # Important notes

-THIS IS THE 2.0.0 development branch
+THIS IS THE 2.0.0 DEVELOPMENT BRANCH, NOT GUARANTIED TO WORK

 **Roadmap for 2.0.0:**